roy-cruz/Cpp4PyDevs/dev-notes.md

         * `main` function is called first when a program is run.
     * `std::cout << "Hello World!";`
         * `std::cout` identifies the standard character output device (e.g. computer screen).
-        *  `<<` is the insetion operator which indicates that whatever follows should be inserted into `std::cout`
+        *  `<<` is the insetion operator which indicates that whatever follows should be "inserted" into `std::cout`
 * Note that the end of each statement must end with a `;`
 * Note that the `std` in `std::cout` refers to the namespace in which `cout` is defined (which is part of the standard library).
 When we add `std` this way, we are specifying that the `cout` we are referring to it the one in that namespace.
-In general, there are two ways of using things defined in a library:
+In general, there are two ways of using things defined in a library: unqualified or qualified.
+In the example given, we used `cout` in a qualified way (we specified that it belond to the namespace `std`).
+However, we could have added `using namespace std;` at the beggining of our program, circumventing the need for this and allowing us to use `cout` in an unqualified fashion, as shown in the example below.
-    * Unqualified
     ```cpp
     // Prints "Hello World"
     #include <iostream>
     using namespace std; // Allows all elements inthe std namespace to be accessed without the prefix `std::`

     int main() {
         cout << "Hello World!";
     }
     ```
-    * Qualified
-        * If we don't specify the namespace using `using namespace std`, we must specify it when we use statements belonging to it.

 # Variables & Types
-* Line in Python, each cariable needs a name/identifier to identify it.
+* Line in Python, each variable needs a name/identifier to identify it.
+In order for an identifier to be valid it must obey the following conditions:
-* Valid C++ identifiers
-    * Sequence of one or more letters, digits, or underscore
+    * It must be a sequence of one or more letters, digits, or underscore
-    * NO spaces, punctuation marks & symbols
+    * It must NOT include spaces, punctuation marks & symbols
-    * ALWAYS begins with letter or underscore (though the latter is usually reserved for special purposes)
+    * It must ALWAYS begin with letter or underscore (though the latter is usually reserved for special purposes)
-    * Is not one of the reserved keywords in C++
+    * It must NOT be one of the reserved keywords in C++
 * Note that C++ identifiers are case sensitive
 * Each variable must have a data type when it is declared
-    * Although all data will be stored somewhere in RAM as a series of 1's and 0's, the amount of memory taken by one data type vs another might not be the same, and the bits will be interpreted differently depending on what they are said to represent
+    * Although all data will be stored somewhere in RAM as a series of 1's and 0's, the amount of memory taken by one data type might be different to another, and the bits will be interpreted differently depending on what they are said to represent.
-* Base data types, also called arithmetic types
+* Base data types, also called arithmetic types:

 | Group of types  | What they store              | Type names | Notes |
 | --------------- | ---------------------------- | ---------- | ----- |